jserv/jit-construct/README.md

 _Except_ the code in `progs/` and `dynasm/`, the JIT-Construct source files are distributed BSD-style license found in the LICENSE file.

+External sources:
-[DynASM](http://luajit.org/dynasm.html) is a tiny preprocessor and runtime for generating machine code at runtime and copyrighted by Mike Pall, released under the MIT license.
+* [DynASM](http://luajit.org/dynasm.html) is a tiny preprocessor and runtime for generating machine code at runtime and copyrighted by Mike Pall, released under the MIT license.

-`progs/mandelbrot.b` is a mandelbrot set fractal viewer in brainfuck written by Erik Bosman.
+* `progs/mandelbrot.b` is a mandelbrot set fractal viewer in brainfuck written by Erik Bosman.
-`progs/sierpinski.b` is written by [NYYRIKKI](http://www.iwriteiam.nl/Ha_vs_bf_inter.html).
+* `progs/sierpinski.b` is written by [NYYRIKKI](http://www.iwriteiam.nl/Ha_vs_bf_inter.html).
-`progs/awib.b` is written by [Mats Linander](https://github.com/matslina/awib).
+* `progs/awib.b` is written by [Mats Linander](https://github.com/matslina/awib).
-`progs/hanoi.b` is written by [Clifford Wolf](http://www.clifford.at/bfcpu/hanoi.html).
+* `progs/hanoi.b` is written by [Clifford Wolf](http://www.clifford.at/bfcpu/hanoi.html).